expo/expo-github-action/README.md

 ### Publish a preview from PR

-Reviewing pull requests can take some time if you have to read every line of code.
+Reviewing pull requests can take some time.
-To make this easier, you can publish the PR using a [release channel][link-expo-release-channels].
+The reviewer needs to check out the branch, install the changes, and run the bundler to review the results.
+You can also automatically publish the project for the reviewer to skip those manual steps.

-This workflow first publishes the changes to the **pr-N** channel, and adds a comment for the reviewers.
+This workflow publishes the changes on the `pr-#` [release channel][link-expo-release-channels] and adds a comment to the pull request once it's ready for review.

 > See the [preview-comment docs](./preview-comment).